A spinal stenosis cause — birth defects

 In addition to disease or injury, spinal stenosis can have another cause — one that isn’t discussed as frequently: birth defects.
 Spinal stenosis refers to the gradual narrowing of the spinal canal or one of the foramen in the vertebrae, eventually leading to nerve compression and neck or back pain.
 Known as acquired spinal stenosis, this deterioration of the spine is extremely common in patients as they grow older and can be expedited by the presence of a traumatic injury or a condition like degenerative disc disease.
 Primary spinal stenosis, on the other hand, refers to stenosis that a person is born with and can’t prevent.
 This inherited syndrome can leave an individual with a spinal canal that is narrower than others, which is not necessarily symptomatic, but can increase the likelihood of back problems that can appear later in life — or even as early as a person’s teens or twenties.

 By itself, having a spinal canal that is narrower than an average spine’s isn’t necessarily problematic.
 In fact, many people who experience primary spinal stenosis don’t even know they have it until adulthood when they begin to develop back problems.
-Neck or back pain only occurs when the spinal canal (or vertebral foramen) become so constricted that the nerve they are supposed to protect actually becomes compressed.
+Neck or back pain only occurs when the spinal canal (or vertebral foramen) becomes so constricted that the nerve it is supposed to protect actually becomes compressed.
 This nerve compression can lead to a number of pain-related symptoms, including:

 - Unexpected muscle weakness